jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 ### Numbers and arithmetic

-Unlike other languages, JavaScript uses one **Number** type for both **integers** and **floating-point numbers.**[^4]
+Unlike other languages, JavaScript uses one **Number** type for both integers and floating-point numbers.[^1]

-Integers are just regular numbers like the ones you count with that don't evaluate to fractions.
+**Integers** are just regular numbers like the ones you count with that don't evaluate to fractions.

 They include positive whole numbers, negative numbers, and zero.

-Floating-point numbers are written like and work in the same way as decimals, but the underlying representation is in binary.
+**Floating-point numbers** are written like and work in the same way as decimals, but the underlying representation is in binary.

 This can lead to some interesting quirks since things that are evenly divisible with decimal numbers might not be with binary numbers.